Cherreads

 Silence hung heavy.
 The only sound was the steady drip of melted snow from the eaves above, like the ticking of an unseen clock.

-"He was found near the Wolfswood," he said finally.
-"You're certain it wasn't an animal?"
+"He was found in the Wolfswood," he said finally.
+"You're certain it wasn't a beast or bug?"

 "I found no bite, my lord," Luwin said.
 "If a beast had taken him, he'd have been torn, not stricken.
 This—" He shook his head.
 "This is something else."

 The door opened then, letting in a gust of cold air.
-Theon Greyjoy stepped inside first, snow still clinging to his cloak, followed closely by Jon Snow.
-Both boys looked pale and shaken, their faces drawn tight with exhaustion.
+Theon stepped inside, snow still clinging to his cloak, he looked pale and shaken, his face drawn tight with exhaustion.

-Ned turned toward them, his tone calm but sharp.
+Ned turned toward them, him and Theon both, his tone calm but sharp.
 "Tell me how it happened."

 Ned's brow furrowed.
 "Was there a fall?
 Ice?
 A rock?"

-Catelyn's breath caught.
-"Poison?" she asked quickly, her voice trembling despite herself.
+"Could he be poisoned?" she asked quickly, her voice trembling despite her stature.

 Maester Luwin frowned.
 "There are no signs of it.
 No blackness on the lips, no froth, no swelling.
 And who in Winterfell would dare such a thing?"